Rebuild Foundation: Stony Island Arts Bank Collections

+These collections are central to the Foundation’s mission of providing access to cultural memory and creating spaces for education, contemplation, and activism.

 Dorchester Industries

-Dorchester Industries was founded on November 1, 2016.
-It's an industrial production, led by artists, that creates spaces, furniture, and pieces of art using materials given by the City of Chicago.
-It also teaches young artists and members of underdeveloped neighborhoods how to use materials such as clay and wood and techniques like kiln firing and glazing.
-It provides training that encourages members to pursue an education for a professional career.
+Dorchester Industries, founded on November 1, 2016, is a creative industrial initiative under the Rebuild Foundation that blends art, design, and vocational training.
+Led by artists and makers, the program repurposes salvaged materials—often donated by the City of Chicago—to produce furniture, architectural elements, and works of art.
+In addition to its production work, Dorchester Industries functions as a training ground for emerging talent from under-resourced neighborhoods.
+Participants learn to work with materials such as clay and wood, and develop skills like kiln firing, glazing and carpentry.
+The program promotes craftsmanship as a pathway to professional development, encouraging participants to pursue careers in the trades and creative industries.

 Programs

+Dorchester Industries Apprentice Program

-Dorchester Industries Apprentice Program - South Side residents are given the opportunity to work along with local tradespeople, such as landscapers, contractors, masons, etc. and with the Rebuild Foundation's Artist in Residence to create their own line of art works and then hold the benefit to auction off their pieces.
+The Dorchester Industries Apprentice Program offers South Side residents the opportunity to apprentice with local tradespeople.
+Such initiatives include landscapers, masons, and contractors—as well as with Rebuild Foundation’s artists-in-residence.
+Participants co-create original design objects and artworks, which are later showcased and auctioned at benefit events to support their professional growth.

 Dorchester Art + Housing Collaborative

 Dorchester Art + Housing Collaborative is composed of the old Dante Harper Housing Project that now consists of 32 mixed-income rental units that are 2-3 bedrooms.
 Brinshore Development, Rebuild Foundation and Rebuild Foundation's founder, Theaster Gates, worked with Landon Bone Baker Architects to create a one of a kind development that brings public housing individuals interested in art and current practicing artists together in a combined space.
 All of the buildings making up the Dorchester Art + Housing Collaborative keep the same modern design as the original layout.
 The only difference is the use of an Arts Center which consists of four former townhomes in the middle of the development.
 The Arts Center gives an open space for those of this community to come together and share work, express themselves, and work together.
 The artists in the residence do voluntary art training and classes for those of the low-income families in the development.
 The Rebuild Foundation also coordinates some art programs with organizations like Little Black Pearl, a non-profit organization that works primarily in black communities on Chicago's South Side that works with urban youth to create a safe environment, positive role models, and provides rigorous programs and skill development activities and opportunities.
 Rebuild Foundation has also created programs with Hyde Park Arts Center, which is an organization that works with contemporary artists residing in Chicago that work with creating a space for artists to showcase their work, create ideas, impact social change, and create networking, for those living in the Dorchester Art + Housing Collaborative.

 The 32 mixed income housing units consist of 12 rental units set aside for public housing residents, 11 offered as affordable rentals, and 9 at market rates.